CaviereFabien/documentation/Essential-tools-and-environmental-requirements.md

 * 32 GB RAM.
 * 2 CPUs.

-However, in this guide, the Vagrant script will designate the server configurations for you.
+However, in this guide, the [Vagrantfile](https://github.com/AtlasOfLivingAustralia/ala-install/blob/master/vagrant/ubuntu/Vagrantfile) will determine the server configurations for you.

 Now you're ready to start the actual installation of the ALA portal.